 Accessibility of this Document: Effort has been made to make this document accessible to individuals with disabilities and compliant with Section 508 of the Rehabilitation Act.
 The complexity of this document may make access difficult for some.
-If you encounter information that you cannot access or use, please 907-271-2809 so that we may assist you.
+If you encounter information that you cannot access or use, please call us at 907-271-2809 so that we may assist you.